ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

     -   The tabs control will have a visual indication of which tab is active (green underline).
     -   Once focused, the tabs control will show a visual indication of which tab has focus, starting with the active tab.
     -   Arrowing left or right will change the focused tab.
 Arrowing left on the first tab will wrap around to the last, and vice versa.
+    -   `Home` will move focus to the first (non-disabled) tab.
+    -   `End` will move focus to the last (non-disabled) tab.
-    -   The Enter key will activate the focused tab, moving the active indicator and loading the tab's associated URL.
+    -   The `Enter` or `Space` key will activate the focused tab, moving the active indicator and loading the tab's associated URL.
 - *Form Input*
     - N/A
 - *Use with Assistive Technology*